tonywu6/pyright-pybind11/README.md

 [Pyright]: https://microsoft.github.io/pyright/

-We can see what files from our package were installed:
+See what files were installed:

 ```
 pip show -f calculator